-Most Irish people were illiterate and could only farm or do manual labour for a living and wages were very low for a farm worker.
+Most Irish people were uneducated and illiterate and could only farm or do manual labour for a living and wages were very low for a farm worker.

 Irish farmers relied on the potato crop, as they can be grown on a small piece of land.
 Between 1845 and 1848 a potato blight struck the harvest in Ireland and this resulted in the ‘Great Famine’.
 Approximately two million people left Ireland to escape starvation.

 There were also food shortages in Italy as a result of a backward agricultural system and lack of industrialisation.